Lavender Bath Salts

 How to Make Lavender Bath Salts

-The salts can also be placed in a larger decorative air tight container and set in the bathroom for both use and decoration.
+These pretty bath salts can also be placed in a larger decorative air tight container and set in the bathroom for both use and decoration.

-You will need to purchase quality bath salts (not those tiny colored fake chemical scented crystals.)
+To make this Lavender Bath Salts recipe you will need to purchase quality bath salts (not those tiny colored fake chemical scented crystals.)
 I like to use bath salts from the Dead Sea and I believe you may get these at your local Walmart.
-The other ingredients included Lavender essential oil, and dried Lavender buds.
-You will need a large container with a tight fitting lid preferably not plastic.
-Later on you will need something to put the finished bath salts in if your plan to use them as gifts.
+The other ingredients include Lavender essential oil, and dried Lavender buds.

 Place the bath salts into the container and add drops of essential oil to them.
 I like to use about 25-30 drops for a Mason jar sized container.
 Make sure you leave room for the salts to move around as you will be shaking this to distribute the oil.